 Travelling around a country is not the same as spending 4 weeks or so in one area, living and working within the local community.
 You'll grow to appreciate the culture and traditions of the people, understand their way of life, and gain a good understanding of the local language.
 With our projects, you're sure to integrate yourself with the local community and gain valuable and extraordinary experiences.
 The only problem is, you'll never want to leave!

 University admissions tutors, and most companies, believe students who have taken a structured gap year benefit more from university life and make better, more settled and enterprising employees.
-By achieving a qualification at the same time, they'll be even more impressed, and your resume will only get stronger and make it to the top of the pile.
+By achieving a qualification at the same time, they'll be even more impressed, and your CV will only get stronger and make it to the top of the pile.

 Many of our projects make a lasting contribution to conserving global biodiversity and improving the livelihoods of disadvantaged communities in a diverse range of locations, which in turn benefits the environment and population worldwide.
 All Group conservation projects are established with the basic aim of empowering local communities to manage their livelihoods sustainably, improving the overall quality of their lives and preventing over-use of their natural resources.

 Many Frontier Group conservation projects are part of long-term programs which may last for many years.
 20 years on, you can still work with our first ever partner organisation, the University of Dar es Salaam in Tanzania – in 1989 Frontier's pioneering volunteers set out to survey the coral reefs of Mafia Island, game populations in Mikumi National Park and Tanzania's coastal forests.
 Today, we have grown to offer you over 250 worthwhile projects in over 50 countries to contribute your time and expertise to, and make a real difference.